About topics cover a range of concepts about PowerShell.

 enum statement is used to declare an enumeration.
 An enumeration is a distinct type that consists of a set of named labels called the enumerator list.

-Describes how to access Windows environment variables in PowerShell.
+Describes how to access and manage environment variables in PowerShell.

 Describes the PowerShell execution policies and explains how to manage them.